ZcashFoundation/zebra/README.md

 ### Getting Started

-Run `cargo ...` **TODO**
+Run `cargo install --git https://github.com/ZcashFoundation/zebra --tag v1.0.0-alpha.0 zebrad`

 If you're interested in testing out `zebrad` please feel free, but keep in mind that there is a lot of key functionality still missing.

 ### System Requirements